Updated: Jul 4

 Okay, a lot can go wrong.
 It takes a lot of work for everything to go right.
 You’ll know what happened to chocolate when you taste the specific and measurable flavors, off-flavors and smell the right aromas.
 If you don’t know what those are yet, read my Free Bean to Bar Chocolate Tasting ebook here.

 The pre-cursors turn into real recognizable flavors once roasted.
-As they go, its almost like beneath vinegar’s eclectic taste and aromas, cocoa depth and its myriad of flavors are actually just underneath layer of sensation.
+Fine aromas, cocoa depth and a myriad of flavors are undertones of the layer of acetobacter bacteria.

 So, after roasting and cooling and peeling and pre grinding, the cacao must be ground again.
 At what point does it become cocoa or does it get referred to as cocoa instead of seeds or cacao beans?
 We think its after the beans are purchased.